-Local governmental applicants must submit a resolution from their governing board addressing specified requirements as included in the sample Governing Board Resolution, which can be found in Appendix F. A signed resolution is not required at the time of submission; however, grant recipients must have a resolution on file that includes grant period dates up to the final grant date of March 1, 2025 for the Public Defense Pilot Grant Program before a fully executed grant agreement can be completed.
+Local governmental applicants must submit a resolution from their governing board addressing specified requirements as included in the sample Governing Board Resolution, which can be found in Appendix D. A signed resolution is not required at the time of proposal submission; however, grant recipients must have a resolution on file for the Indigent Defense Grant Program before a fully executed grant agreement can be completed.